 By Imam Ahmed Abdel Rahman El Mahdi

 Imam Ahmed Abdel Rahman El Mahdi is the grandson of the Mahdi—Mohammed Ahmed ibn Abdallah—who led a jihadist uprising by the Ansar (as the Mahdi’s followers were known) against Turco-Egyptian rule in Sudan in the late nineteenth century.
-This brought about the death of General Gordon in Khartoum in 1885, which in turn led to the River War of 1896–1899 involving a young Lieutenant Churchill.
+This brought about the demise of General Gordon in Khartoum in 1885, which in turn led to the River War of 1896–1899 involving a young Lieutenant Churchill.
 The Imam spoke at the thirty-second International Churchill Conference on 28 May 2015.
-The full text of his speech is printed in FH 170.
-Here follow extracts.

 Ladies and gentlemen, I am delighted to be here today to take part in this important conference and to speak in this session on Churchill and Islam.
 Churchill’s involvement in the Sudan was an important aspect of his amazing life.
 Churchill showed a remarkable degree of interest and insight into Islam.
 The Muslim world formed an important part of the British Empire.
 Apart from the relations with the Ottoman Empire, which governed most of the Muslim world, there were millions and millions of Muslims under British rule.